VeinDevTtv/gt3-tracker/README.md

 2. **Dedicated Settings Page**: All configuration options have been moved to a separate settings page, giving the main tracking interface a cleaner, more focused design.

+3. **PDF Reports**: Generate and download comprehensive PDF reports of your savings progress, including all statistics and visualizations.

+4. **Social Media Sharing**: Easily share your progress as images on social media platforms.

 ## Overview

 This application helps you track your weekly savings toward a Porsche GT3.
 It visually represents your progress with charts and indicators, making it easier to stay motivated and on track with your savings goal.